tundish/blathnaid/blathnaid/book/chapters.rst

 Time’s up
 ---------

-In the morning, Jack looked down at his locket.
+In the morning, Jack looked down at his Locket.
-But the locket shone no longer.
+But the Locket shone no longer.
 And he knew he had to go.

 Evasion
 -------